MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-use-the-sharepoint-migration-tool.md

 ---
-title: "How to use SharePoint Migration tool - SharePoint Online" ms.reviewer: ms.author: jhendr
+title: "How to use SharePoint Migration tool - SharePoint" ms.reviewer: ms.author: jhendr
 author: JoanneHendrickson